-The St. Clair Compressor Station is a natural gas compressor station.
 The purpose of the facility is to maintain pressure of natural gas in order to move it in and out of storage reservoirs and along the pipeline system.
-The units tested consisted of two (2) identical Delaval HVC-16C 4,000 horsepower, natural gas-fired, 4-Stroke, Lean Burn (4SLB) RICE engines (EUENGINE2-2 and EUENGINE2-3).
+The units tested consisted of two (2) identical Delaval HVC-16C 4,000 horsepower, natural gas-fired, 4-Stroke, Lean Burn (4SLB) RICE engines (EUENGINE2-3 and EUENGINE2-4).
 Each of the engines is equipped with Dresser Rand oxidation catalysts comprised of eight (8) modular elements.
-A low-NO2 coating was specially formulated to promote the oxidation of CO and Volatile Organic Compounds (VOCs) while suppressing the conversion of Nitric Oxides (NO) to Nitrogen Dioxide ( $NO_2$ ).
-The catalyst vendor has guaranteed a CO emission concentration of $\leq$ 47 ppmvd @ 15% O2.
+A low-NO2 coating was specially formulated to promote the oxidation of CO and Volatile Organic Compounds (VOCs) while suppressing the conversion of Nitric Oxides (NO) to Nitrogen Dioxide (NO2).
+The catalyst vendor has guaranteed a CO emission concentration of \leq 47 ppmvd @ 15% O2.